Attention Deficit Hyperactivity Disorder (ADHD)

 Many have misconceptions about ADHD’s meaning and what it could truly look like in a person.

-Hence, we have expanded on ADHD symptoms, ADHD diagnosis, types, ADHD in adults, and how professional counselling and self-care tools might help.
+Hence, we have expanded on ADHD symptoms, ADHD diagnosis, types, ADHD in adults, and how professional therapy and self-care tools might help.

 ADHD Symptoms